aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-length-record-data-properties-psd/_index.md

 psdImage.dispose();
 ```

+## How to batch process PSD files with support length record properties
+If you need to apply the same vector‑shape adjustments to many PSDs, wrap the code above in a loop that iterates over a directory of files.
+Update `inPsdFilePath` and `outPsdFilePath` for each iteration, and you’ll be able to **batch process PSD files** efficiently.

 ## Common Pitfalls & Tips
 - **Null checks** – always verify `resource` isn’t `null` before accessing paths.
 - **Path index bounds** – ensure the indices you use (`[2]`, `[7]`, `[11]`) exist for the specific PSD you’re editing.
 - **License** – running without a valid license will embed a watermark in the saved PSD.

 ## Conclusion
-You now have a complete, end‑to‑end example of how to **modify PSD vector shapes** by supporting length record data properties with Aspose.PSD for Java.
+You now have a complete, end‑to‑end example of how to **modify PSD vector shapes** by supporting length record properties with Aspose.PSD for Java.
 Whether you’re automating asset pipelines or building a custom design tool, these APIs give you the flexibility to manipulate vector layers without manual Photoshop work.
 Explore further by experimenting with other `PathOperations` or combining multiple `LengthRecord` edits for complex shapes.

 ## Frequently Asked Questions